THE INCIDENCE OF OYSTER SHELL IN THE SPRINGHEAD POOL

 FOOTNOTE ADDED 5th April 2021

 Following completion of archaeological work and analysis of the evidence a significant Quenching Phase can now be proposed.
-The 1st broadly circular or horseshoe shaped shrine dated to the 1st century AD, and probably contemporary with a period spanning either side of the Roman Conquest of 43 AD is identified as a ritual quenching pool.
+The 1st broadly circular or horseshoe shaped shrine surrounding the pool can be dated to the 1st century AD.
+It was probably contemporary with a period of years either side of the Roman Conquest of 43 AD.
+The shrine is identified as a ritual quenching pool.
 The pool was enclosed by a fence with a stone entrance portal on the east side comprising a major Bronze Age standing stone on the south side and possibly a repositioned Bronze Age stone on the north.
 Apart from a narrow band between the pool edge and the fence the whole interior was taken up by the pool.
 The shrine was roughly 3.5m in diameter and the pool 3m in diameter.
 Thus the rim at c.0.25m was barely wide enough to walk around.
 The dating concurs with a period of quenching at or towards the end of the Iron Age in Western Britain.
 The sedimentation fills described in the above paper are all contemporary with this 1st phase structure.